PenguinRage/MS-DOS/index.md

 MS-DOS definitions & commands
 =============================

-Basic information on the tools available on CMD for all Windows machines.
+Comprehensive summary on the tools available for CMD for all Windows machines.

 ![](http://www.minuszos.hu/wp-content/uploads/2013/12/DOS-prompt.gif)